jnoynaert/PressureDrop.jl/docs/src/core.md

 !!! note

-    An import aspect of model definitions is that they include the temperature profile.
+    An important aspect of model definitions is that they include the temperature profile.
 Passing a model object to a wrapper function that calculates both pressure and temperature will mutate the temperature profile associate with the model.

 ## Pressure & temperature calculations